 The Information Technology Program (ITP) is an academic program at the USC Viterbi School of Engineering whose mission is to provide students, faculty, and staff with high-quality instruction in applied technology.
 In addition to practical, hands-on experience, students will engage in theoretical discussions of current trends, applications, and developments in information technology.

 ITP offers over 75 courses taught by faculty with professional industry experience.
-Almost 2000 students enroll in ITP courses each semester.
+More than 2000 students enroll in ITP courses each semester.
 Faculty are leaders in integrating emerging and cutting-edge technologies in the classroom, and courses stay up-to-date so that students can graduate with future-oriented skillsets.

 No matter which program at ITP students pursue, they gain: